NVlabs/IPA/TUTORIAL.md

     `cd cmod/ProducerConsumer/`

 Take a look first at `interconnect_config.hpp`.
 This file declares identifiers for the top-level interconnect, partition (e.g. unit) types, and message types.
-In particular, one interconnect object, one partition type, and one message type (`my_msg`) are included in the example.
+In particular, one interconnect object (`pcmodulearray`), one partition type (`ProducerConsumerPart`), and one message type (`my_msg`) are included in the example.

 The SystemC file testbench.cpp is the main code entry point for SystemC simulations, while ProducerConsumerArray.hpp defines the main top-level sc_module under test.